The Alfie’s Squad Children’s Support Groups (known as squads) runs weekly.

 What are the squads?

 We want the children who come to Alfie’s Squad to feel less isolated and improve their self worth.
 By being in a group of children who have gone through the same or similar experiences, we know they will find strength from each other, and will form strong, lasting bonds.
-Our children’s support group is all about the children enjoying themselves.
+Our support group for children is all about the children enjoying themselves.
 Alfie’s vision is that no child will grow up feeling isolated after being bereaved by suicide.

 Activities